JoeE09/JoeE09.github.io/projects/sleep-trend-analyzer.md

 Some sample visualizations of sleep data

 ### Technical Challenges
-- **Mobile Logging Setup:** In order to consistently do manual logs, I needed a frictionless process I could do reliably.
-Creating such an interface required several steps, including designing custom forms/integrating those into apple shortcuts, building a backend API to receive the data, and then properly storing and managing the data.
-- **Data Transformation:** Transforming raw data and telemetry into a usable format took various steps, including analyzing sleep/wake times to determine which days, cross-referencing environmental data with sleep times to determine temperature gradients across sleep cycles.
-- **Complex Data Correlations:** Identifying and analyzing complex correlations between various data points (e.g., how changes in room temperature affect sleep quality) required advanced statistical techniques and machine learning models.
+- **Mobile Logging Setup:** To design a logger simple enough to use regularly, I used custom forms in Apple Shortcuts connected to a custom API endpoint in Apps Script.
+Logging manual metrics now takes just a few seconds.
+- **Data Transformation:** Several transformations were needed to obtain a unified data format and parse timestamps into different sleep intervals/sessions.

 # TwoColumns/